web-mate/instagramlatest/README.md

 First you have to create an instagram api Account and then go to https://www.instagram.com/developer/authentication/ and get the url of the second method.
 You fill your client id and your site redirect and you get accessToken.
 The you can make the requests.

+In order to work you have to put accessToken and userid into your index.html file.

+then run npm run dev to check if everything goes fine and the you can run build